Hornbill-Docs/data-imports-guide/data-imports-guide/cloud-users/entraid.md

 - The value of `onPremisesUserPrincipalName` can be returned and mapped into your Hornbill user records, and *does* support filtering using the documented OData query operators.
 :::

+### Manager mapping and advanced queries

+When you map the **Manager** field in your import configuration, Hornbill automatically requests manager details from the Microsoft Graph API alongside each user record.
+This is the only way to reliably retrieve manager information without making a separate API call for every user being imported.

+However, this has an important consequence: **Microsoft Graph does not support [advanced queries](https://learn.microsoft.com/en-us/graph/aad-advanced-queries?tabs=http) when manager data is being requested at the same time.** Advanced queries unlock additional filter operators and the ability to filter on a wider range of properties.

+This means:

+- **If you do not map the Manager field** – advanced queries are fully supported, and you can use the extended filter operators and properties described in the [advanced queries documentation](https://learn.microsoft.com/en-us/graph/aad-advanced-queries?tabs=http).
+- **If you do map the Manager field** – Hornbill automatically includes the manager expand in the API request, and advanced queries cannot be used.
+Your filter must use only the [standard OData operators and filterable properties](https://learn.microsoft.com/en-us/graph/filter-query-parameter?tabs=http).

+If your filtering requirements need advanced query support, consider whether manager data is essential for your import.
+If it is not, leave the Manager field unmapped to take full advantage of advanced filtering.

 ---

 #### Group ID filter